stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

   official test suite.
 Its API consists of only 4 functions (3 to compile templates and one to render them using any instance of `ToJSON` as source of data to interpolate), plus Template Haskell helpers to compile/validate templates at compile time.
-Parser is written with Megaparsec 5.
+The parser is written with Megaparsec 5.
 The package uses `Data.Text.Lazy.Builder` under the hood and produces lazy `Text`.

-The main motivation for developing `stache` was the desire to expose more minimal API and use Aeson's instances directly for value interpolation, as well as the desire to use Megaparsec instead of Parsec for parsing.
+The main motivation for developing `stache` was the desire to expose a more minimal API and use Aeson's instances directly for value interpolation, as well as the desire to use Megaparsec instead of Parsec for parsing.
-Initially we wanted to contribute to the existing `mustache` library, but then realized that changes we want to implement are too cardinal and we are better off writing our own package.
+Initially we wanted to contribute to the existing `mustache` library, but then realized that the changes we wanted to implement were too cardinal and we were better off writing our own package.

 One feature that is not supported by `stache` is lambdas.
 The feature is marked as optional in the spec and can be emulated via processing of parsed